Great Cities Are Built by People

 President & CEO

-Tami Door is the CEO of the Downtown Denver Partnership.
-She joined the Partnership in 2005 after serving as executive vice president of the Detroit Regional Chamber of Commerce, the nation’s largest regional chamber, and as vice president of a five state division of NBD-First Chicago.
-She is the co-founder of Denver Startup Week and The Commons on Champa.
-Tami is a recognized leader for her innovative approach to convening, collaborating and innovating to build a strong City.
-She is the incoming Chairman of the International Downtown Association.
+Tami joined the Downtown Denver Partnership in 2005 as President & CEO after serving as Executive Vice President of the Detroit Regional Chamber of Commerce, the nation’s largest regional chamber, and as Vice President of a five-state division of NBD-First Chicago.
+She is the Co-founder of Denver Startup Week and The Commons on Champa.
+Tami is a recognized leader for her innovative approach to convening, collaborating and innovating to build a strong city.
+She is also the Chairman of the International Downtown Association.

 Senior Vice President, Executive Office and Special Projects

-Kate Barton, Vice President, Executive Office and Special Projects, Downtown Denver Partnership.
 Kate oversees the management of the Executive Office including marketing and communications and public policy for the Partnership.
 In addition, Kate manages the Partnership’s work to foster a culture of in entrepreneurship in Downtown Denver.
 She serves as the Executive Office liaison to board members and key stakeholders, manages the administrative functions of the President’s Office and oversees an array of organizational special projects and programs.
-Prior to the Partnership, Kate lived and worked in New York City primarily working for Vibrant Media, a digital advertising technology company.
+Prior to the Partnership, Kate lived in New York City primarily working for Vibrant Media, a digital advertising technology company.
 Her roles ranged from marketing to strategic operations.
 Kate has a Bachelor of Arts from Trinity College in Hartford, CT and a Master of Business Administration at the University of Denver.
 Kate is on the Golden Triangle Creative District Board of Directors and member of the Denver Startup Week Organizing Committee.